WiFi USB setup

 You can unfold Details

-to see the informations:
+to see the information:

 Here, I am connected to SSID CYANVIEW-guest